 Abstracts of 200 words (maximum), along with a 50-word author bio, are to be emailed to The Editor, SARE at firstname.lastname@example.org, with a copy to the Guest Editor (email@example.com), by 15 November 2020.

 Decisions will be sent out by 30 November 2020.

 The deadline for the submission of full papers (6000-7000 words) is 1 March 2021.
 Submissions should be in English and uploaded to the SARE website through the “Make a Submission” portal at https://sare.um.edu.my.

 Further submission guidelines can be found on our website.

-If you have any questions related to the special issue, please send your e-mails to email@example.com.
+If you have any questions related to the special issue, please direct your inquiries to The Editor, SARE at firstname.lastname@example.org or email@example.com.